ABIHARI2305/my_code_abi2305-/README.md

 # Final Project – Git and GitHub
-This repository contains the final project for the course.
+The repository contains the final project for the course.

 ## Files
 - LICENSE (Apache 2.0)